RodrigoSarmento/MyBlog/_posts/2021-02-12-clangformat.md

 The first line tells VSCode to search for a file named ".clang-format" in the project source and parents sources.

-and the second Line will use LLVM If .clang-format is not found.
+The second Line will use LLVM If .clang-format is not found.

 IF you want to test all possible formats without setting a file you can replace the first line(or the second since you don't have a .clanf-format file) with one of these values: LLVM, Google, Chromium, Mozilla, WebKit, Microsoft, and GNU.